Catalog

 Cataloged_Item .
 Cataloged_Item_Type VARCHAR2(20) not null

-A code table is available to explicitly label various types of cataloged material.
+The code table is available to explicitly label various types of cataloged material, also referred to as the DarwinCore term Basis of Record.

 Remarks